 You’ll want to make sure you have power for lighting and your DJ (and possibly for the bar or drink station if you have warm drinks).
 If you have a wedding that stretches into the evening after dark, you’ll need plenty of café or string lights throughout your reception set up and yard lights for safety of your guests while they walk around.
 Your DJ will need power for their setup.
 Make sure you test any power sources and have a backup plan if you blow a fuse at the power site.

-We have power available at both the tented reception area and in the interior reception space at the wedding venue.
+We have power available at ceremony & reception spaces at the wedding venue.
 We also provide café lights.

 NEIGHBORS (& NOISE)

 When you’re planning a backyard wedding, make sure to not only check city noise ordinances, but any HOA ordinances as well.
 What time is quiet hour, and what’s the decibel limit they’ll allow?
 Will there be someone with a decibel meter on site managing that so you don’t disturb your neighbors or break any laws?
 Also, you’ll want to make sure you go around and talk to your neighbors about your event so they’re aware it’s going on (and hopefully not mowing the lawn or using a chainsaw during your ceremony or reception).

 The Pemberton Farm ceremony and reception site are set far back on the property nestled next to the Snohomish River … and not near any neighbors.

 Next up, think about catering.
 What kind of space will your caterer need for prep and set?
 Can you provide that, in addition to all of the other space needed?